 - Muscle reflexes that look like deep breaths, aka “terminal gasps”, taking place after losing consciousness.

-- If bladder or colon is full, these might get expressed.
+- If the bladder or colon is full, these might get expressed.

 - Sometimes pets can pull out front limb away from Dr. once he/she starts the injection if they notice that you are distressed.

-You and your family will have to make decision about aftercare.
-Our veterinary hospital works with a company can arrange individual or group cremation.
+You and your family will have to make a decision about aftercare.
+Our veterinary hospital works with a company that can arrange individual or group cremation.

 The cremation company will pick up your pet’s remains from our hospital.
 We have different options for getting your pet’s remains back.
 There is a cheaper clay paw print option or you can choose to take home an urn filled with ashes back.
 We can guide you through these options.

 This is a hard time for most people.
-We recommend taking some time to grieve and reminisce in the great memories that you and your pet had together.
+We recommend taking some time to grieve and reminisce about the great memories that you and your pet had together.